microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_CI.md

 - Have a GitHub account [https://github.com](https://github.com).

 ## Tasks Overview:
-During the following tasks you will fork the Parts Unlimited MRP github repository and create a Jenkins pipeline for the Continous Integration of the Parts Unlimited MRP application.
+During the following tasks you will fork the Parts Unlimited MRP github repository and create a Jenkins pipeline for the Continuous Integration of the Parts Unlimited MRP application.
 You will learn how to configure Jenkins so that whenever a change is checked in on the code repository, a build will be triggered and several tests will be performed.

 ### Configure your GitHub repository